Fighting Global Warming With [Reasonably Priced] Philippine Solar Panels

 The Philippines is situated near the equator and this means that it receives almost 12 hours of sunlight every day.
 With the country having a steady source of sunlight, it would be a shame not to convert all of that sunlight into energy.
 It would be a great investment to acquire solar panels to use for the home, as it can help control the energy consumption and not rely on the expensive electricity provided by the national grid.
 Solar panels produce no kind of harmful emissions, as there is no fuel being burned to generate electricity.

 It can also reduce the cost of energy consumption as the home is only connected and consuming electricity from the grid at night, when there is no sunlight.
-Having more solar panels will also help national power plants to save a good amount of their energy.
+Having more Philippine solar panels installation will also help national power plants to save a good amount of their energy.

 With the many advantages that solar panels hold, even the national electricity provider supports its usage.
 Meralco has also implemented a Net Metering Program, which means that households that rely on solar energy to power their homes during the day can sell the excess electricity generated by their solar panels.
 The excess energy put back into the grid from the solar panels is credited from their bill, further lowering their energy costs.
 This is to comply with the Renewable Energy Act of 2008.
 This is a Republic Act, which promotes the use of renewable energy sources for many different purposes.